 For completeness we give the relation of Kaniadakis entropy with other generalized entropies, such as the Tsallis one.
-In particular, the non-extensive Tsallis entropy $S^{T}_q$, where $q$ the parameter that quantifies the deviation from Bekenstein-Hawking entropy \cite{Tsallis:1987eu,Tsallis:2012js}, is related to Kaniadakis entropy through \cite{Abreu:2017hiy,Moradpour:2020dfm} \be S_{K} =\frac{S^{T}_{1+K}+S^{T}_{1-K}}{2}. \ee We mention here that there are two Tsallis entropies (equations (6) and (20) of \cite{Tsallis:2012js}).
+In particular, the non-extensive Tsallis entropy $S^{T}_q$, where $q$ is the parameter that quantifies the deviation from Bekenstein-Hawking entropy \cite{Tsallis:1987eu,Tsallis:2012js}, is related to Kaniadakis entropy through \cite{Abreu:2017hiy,Moradpour:2020dfm,Nunes:2015xsa} \be S_{K} =\frac{S^{T}_{1+K}+S^{T}_{1-K}}{2}. \ee We mention here that there are two Tsallis entropies (equations (6) and (20) of \cite{Tsallis:2012js}).
 The first one is the Tsallis entropy used in (\ref{Tsallisen}), while the second one leads to $S^{T}=\gamma A^\delta$, with $A$ the area and $\gamma$ and $\delta$ the two parameters.
 This second entropy does not satisfy (\ref{Tsallisen}).
 Nevertheless, there is another similar entropy, namely Barrow entropy $S^{B}_\Delta$, which arises from quantum-gravitational effects that impose intricate, fractal structure on the surface of the black hole, where $\Delta$ is the parameter that quantifies the deviation from Bekenstein-Hawking entropy \cite{Barrow:2020tzx}.
 Barrow entropy is similar to the second Tsallis entropy and does not satisfy (\ref{Tsallisen}).
 In general, the free parameters in generalized entropies should be estimated by observations and experiments.
 Such entropies are proper entropy measures for complex systems, long-range interacting systems, and fractal systems.
 Barrow's pioneering work shows that Tsallis non-extensive second entropy may also be explained in the quantum-gravitational framework, and thus that gravity and its quantum features can provide a more enlightening picture of the non-extensivity \cite{Mejrhit:2020dpo,Mejrhit:2019oyi,Ourabah:2019mly,Moradpour:2019yiq, Shababi:2020evc}.
 Hence, based on the bounds of the $\Delta$ parameter of Barrow entropy \cite{Barrow:2020kug} we may acquire a better understanding of Tsallis second entropy and its free parameters.